Championship club Brentford release Moses Odubajo | Goal.com

 Despite his impressive showings for the club, coach Thomas Frank stated that Odubajo and five other players are no longer part of his plans at the Griffin Park.

-“Yoann, Moses, Josh and Lewis have been valuable members of the group this season,” Frank told Brentford website.
+“Yoann, Moses, Josh and Lewis have been valuable members of the group this season,” Frank told Brentford's website.

 “The competition for places in midfield is fierce and Lewis and Josh have not had the opportunities they would have wanted in matches.
 But they have been very professional in their work, have helped the group preparing for games and have made a contribution on the pitch when needed.